Open letter to Germany's Scholz decries outsourcing asylum

 Germany's Interior Ministry is currently examining the possibility of outsourcing asylum proceedings to third countries outside the European Union.

-State interior ministers are also convening for a three-day beginning on Wednesday evening which is expected to be dominated with talk of migration policy, asylum and deportations.
+State-level interior ministers also begin convening on Wednesday evening for three days of talks which are expected to be dominated with talk of migration policy, asylum and deportations.
 They are meeting in Potsdam, a Berlin suburb.

 The killing of a policeman by a knife-wielding migrant in late May in the German city of Mannheim has prompted renewed debate about whether Germany should deport people convicted of serious crimes to countries like Syria and Afghanistan.